How to enroll

 If you are a Washington State school district or educational service district retiree and meet PEBB eligibility and enrollment requirements, your coverage begins the first of the month after your school district or COBRA coverage ends.

 An enrolled family member may be enrolled in only one medical or dental plan.
-If you and your spouse or state-registered domestic partner are both independently eligible for PEBB coverage, you need to decide which of you will cover yourselves and any eligible children on your medical or dental plans.
+If you and your spouse or state-registered domestic partner are both independently eligible for PEBB insurance coverage, you need to decide which of you will cover yourselves and any eligible children on your medical or dental plans.
 For example, you could defer PEBB retiree medical for yourself and enroll as a dependent on your spouse’s or state-registered domestic partner’s medical coverage.